Control Methods

 Some disposal methods include:

-• Burn—Make a brush pile and burn the material following local safety regulations and restrictions, or haul it to your town’s landfill and place it in their burn pile.
+• Make a brush pile and burn the material following local safety regulations and restrictions, including obtaining a burn permit,

 Note that the following plants can sprout vigorously from plant fragments: